tstuefe/JEP387/jep.md

 Uncommitting large ranges of memory may be slow, depending on how the platform implements page tables and how densely the range had been populated before.
 Since metaspace reclamation may happen during a GC pause, this could be a problem.

-No adverse affects of uncommitting have been observed so far; but should uncommit times turn out to be problematic, uncommitting could be offloaded to an own thread and be done concurrently.
+No adverse affects of uncommitting have been observed so far; but should uncommit times be an issue, uncommitting could be offloaded to a separate thread to be done outside the GC pause.

 ### Maximum size of metadata